 - 2. At Name: field, enter name for luminaire or accept default name. - 3.
 At Address: field, enter address assigned to luminaire or accept default address.
-Address must match address entered onto thumbwheel address switch on luminaire. - 4.
-At Bus: field, enter bus device is connected to or accept default bus. - 5.
-At Room Assigned: field, select room assignment from previously created room(s). - 6.
-At Model field, click on radio button for luminaire being added. - 7.
-At Options field, click on options contained in luminaire being added.
-Options vary based on luminaire model selected. - 8.
-Click Add button to add luminaire configuration to system and to reset Luminaire Configuration dialog to allow for more luminaires to be added. - 9.
-When all luminaires are added, click Done to return to New Configuration Options dialog. - Click Done if no remotes or DMX devices are to be added.
+Address must match address entered onto thumbwheel address switch on the luminaire. - 4.
+At Bus: field, enter bus device the luminaire is connected to or accept default bus. - 5.
+At Room Assigned: field, select room assignment from the previously created room(s). - 6.
+At Model field, <click> on radio button for luminaire type to be added. - At Options field, <click> on options contained in luminaire being added.
+Options vary based on luminaire model selected. - <Click> Add button to add luminaire configuration to system and to reset Luminaire Configuration dialog to allow for more luminaires to be added. - 9.
+When all luminaires are added, <click> "Done" to return to New Configuration Options dialog. - 10. <Click> "Done" if no remotes or DMX devices are to be added.